uzimasam/denvisbookshop/README.md

 # denvisbookshop
-E-commerce website for a stationary shop
+E-commerce website for a stationary shop.
+Visit the website on www.denvisbbookshop.co.ke